ipsusu/ipsuShade/README.md

 7. You should now have a perfectly working install of IpsuShade.
 <br>

-## How do I use the Ipsusu Presets if I migrated from a GShade install?
+## How do I use the Ipsusu Presets (IpsuShade) if I migrated from a GShade install?

 The Ipsusu presets were originally (and, technically currently) included with a GShade install.